nikantonelli/ChangeRequestForm/README.md

-#Change Request Form
+#Defect Submision Form

-RISK VARIANT

-Fixed field arrangement for Risks, Assumptions, Issues, Dependencies

-To make it easier for non-technical users to submit Change Requests to a centralised team.

-This app will provide a list of the users requests and allow them to enter new ones using a predefined form layout.
-Usually the user does not need to see or be able to modify all the fields that are held for an artifact, so the App Settings allow the project admin to set up a set of fields to view and edit.
+This app will provide a list of the defects and allow them to enter new ones using a predefined form layout.
+Usually the user does not need to see or be able to modify all the fields that are held for an artifact.
+To make deployment simple, the project admin will need to set up a set of fields to view and edit (within the source code).
+There is a self-explanatory table in the code called "layoutConfig" that can be set to requirements

-The app controls the created artifact in two ways:
+The app controls the created defect in one of two ways:

-1. It leaves in in the current project node until moved by the intended recipient.
-The advantage of this is that you can create a sub node to the current node that the recipient also has read/write access, but general users have read only.
-In this way the user can still see all the artefacts, but now ownership/control is passed to the recipient
+1. It leaves it in the creator's current project node until you have entered all the fields as you have discovered the info.
+The advantage of this is that you can fiddle about with a defect artefact in your own local space and then when you are sure that it is acceptable to the relevant team/dept, you can move it into their node with a simple update.

+OR

 2. It moves it to a target directory that could be somewhere completely different.
-This would make it appear as if the change request had 'disappeared' into someone elses inbox
+This would make it appear as if the defect had 'disappeared' into someone elses inbox

-Using the project hierarchy in a clever way could result in the user being able to see the stage of deliberation of the request.
-For example, if you make sub-nodes called "Under Consideration", "Accepted" and "Rejected", the user could get feedback as to what the recipient is doing with the request.
-At the same time, the artefact could have it's usual "State" field or a custom field defining another workflow that the recipient uses, but doesn't want visible to the user
+You can use the "Ready" field to indicate that the defect has just been moved into the target location.
+This can act as a flag to the recipients that it is "new" and requires action.

+The layoutConfig table can enable a couple of extra features:

+1. Even though the Agile Central may be set that the field is not mandatory, by setting a 'required' flag in the layoutConfig table, the app will not create the entry unless all those fields are set to something apart from 'blank' (Mandatory fields are not really that helpful, try not to use them if at all possible).
+2. The field name can be "translated" to something more meaningful in the entry form by adding an "altName" field

+In the App settings, you can also override the use of the ready field so that it _always_ moves the defect to the target directory if it has been set.